-Happy Monday!
-Please contact us anytime at email@example.com with questions or to submit an announcement.
+Happy Monday and happy last day of classes!
+Please contact us anytime at email@example.com questions or to submit an announcement.

 Guest Lecture: A conversation with Simon Rosenberg, A85

 TODAY, Monday, April 28, 3-4:15pm

 You are invited to a seminar with special guest speaker, Simon Rosenberg.
 He will be visiting Prof. Natalie Masuoka’s seminar on political participation.
 Professor Masuoka has kindly agreed to open her class to visitors, and students are welcomed to hear from Rosenberg on his perspective of political processes.
 Rosenberg will be talking talk about what it takes to change a political party so that it effectively mobilizes a new electorate.
 Specifically, he has been working to persuade the Democratic Party to target Latinos and youth, which requires changes in the consultant class, funding priorities, etc. He will give an insider’s perspective on that effort.

 After graduating from Tufts, Rosenberg worked for the Dukakis and Clinton campaigns, the Democratic National Committee, and the Democratic Leadership Council.
 He then founded the New Democratic Network (NDN) and has been its president since the 1990s.
 NDN is a significant player in the DC think tank scene, now focusing on Latino voters.
 He is also a member of the Tisch College Board of Advocates.